SibylLab/Program-Wars/src/markdown/howToPlay.md

 3. If player cannot play any card from their hand, there is a “pass” button besides redraw that can pass the turn to other player.

 **Relation to computer programming:** Cross-site Scripting is a code injection attack.
 The attack happens when the victim visits a web page or web application that administers the harmful code.
+To find out more about Cross-site scripting you can go to <a href="https://www.acunetix.com/websitesecurity/cross-site-scripting/" target="_blank">here</a>.
 <br>

 - DDoS Attack: